HUDSON VALLEY RAIL TRAIL:

 To start from the Route 299 parking lot in Lloyd [Western End]; From I-87 (NY State Thruway) take exit 18 to Route 299 east for 1.5 miles.
 Parking lot is on your right.

-To start from Tony Williams Park in Lloyd [Center Section]; From I-87 (NY State Thruway) take exit 18 to Route 299 east.
+To start from Tony Williams Park in Lloyd [Central Section]; From I-87 (NY State Thruway) take exit 18 to Route 299 east.
 After about 2 ¼ miles, turn right onto New Paltz Rd (Route 12) and travel 0.7 miles to a left hand turn onto South River Rd.
 Turn right into Tony Williams Park.
 The trail starts to the left past the basketball courts.

 To start from the Hudson Valley Rail Trail Depot parking lot in Highland [Eastern End]; From I-87 (NY State Thruway) take exit 18 to Route 299 east.
 After about 2 ¼ miles, turn right onto New Paltz Rd (Route 12).
 The parking lot will be located next to the right side of the road.
 You'll see a sign and a large pavilion.